MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 88.0.705.63: February 5

+> [!IMPORTANT]
-Security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#February-5-2021).
-This update contains [CVE-2021-21148](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21148) which has been reported by the Chromium team as having an exploit in the wild.
+> This update contains [CVE-2021-21148](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21148) which has been reported by the Chromium team as having an exploit in the wild.

+Stable channel security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#February-5-2021).

 ## Version 88.0.705.62: February 4